DavidDock/cheers-api/README.md

   - SECRET_KEY with django secret key value in env.py (Create this yourself)
   - CLOUDINARY_URL with cloudinary value in env.py (Copied from API environment variable in Cloudinary account)
   - ALLOWED_HOST with Heroku url
+  - CLIENT_ORIGIN with the deployed frontend url
+  - CLIENT_ORIGIN_DEV with the development url
 - Click on deploy and choose GitHub and link to the repository [Cheers-API-GitHub-Repository](https://github.com/DavidDock/cheers-api)
 - Click on deply branch
 - Open App